Oil Paint Drying

 This is not to suggest that using a canvas for oil paint is inherently wrong.
-If you like the way your oil paintings look on canvas, that is a perfectly justifiable reason for using canvas.
+If you like how your oil paintings look on canvas, that is a justifiable reason for using canvas.

 However, oil paint dries slowly on canvas.
-You can speed up the drying process by painting on lead-primed linen or other alkyd-primed surfaces.
+You can speed up drying by painting on lead-primed linen or other alkyd-primed surfaces.

-If the surface on which you paint has components that aid the drying process, you may not feel the need to add anything to the oil paint itself.
+If the surface on which you paint has components that aid the drying process, you may not need to add anything to the oil paint itself.

 How Can You Tell If Oil Paint Is Dry?

-Ever so gently, putting the blade against your oil painting, lightly scrape some paint off.
+Put the blade against your oil painting gently and lightly scrape some paint off.
 Do not push into the painting, or you could risk tearing the materials on which your painting lies.

 Instead, drag the razorblade down and towards yourself.
 Look at the blade and observe the paint that is scraped off.

 If the paint on the blade is powdery, the oil paint is good to go.
-However, it still needs time to sit if it comes off stringy, in clumps, or, obviously, wet.
+However, it still needs time to sit if it comes off stringy, clumps, or wet.
 You can test out this method every few days to monitor the drying time of your oil paint.

 Oil paint will dry, but it takes much longer than water-based paints.
 The evaporation process of water-based paint can be completed in as little as 30 minutes to an hour, while the oxidation of oil paint can take days, weeks, or months.